 For more information:

 Telephone: 07805 441234 or use the online contact form on the website.

 CLIC Sargent is the leading children's cancer charity.

 It helps children and young people (aged 24 and under)with cancer and their families through the long journey of treatment and support afterwards.

-A CLIC Sargent grant of £170 is available for immediate needs to help pay for the extra costs of having a child with cancer.
-It is also able to offer Exceptional grants, Community Support grants and Compassionate grants for some individuals.
+A CLIC Sargent grant is available for immediate needs to help pay for the extra costs of having a child with cancer.

-Cyclists Fighting Cancer provide bikes, adapted tricycles and equipment to children and young people who have been affected by cancer.
+Cyclists Fighting Cancer provides bikes, adapted tricycles and equipment to children and young people who have been affected by cancer.

 Bikes are available to children and young people 18 years and under who have been diagnosed with any cancer.
 Siblings and occasionally parents can also be considered.

 The Trust takes young people aged between 8-24 years sailing to help them regain their confidence when they are in recovery from cancer.

 It offers the young people a 4 day sailing trip on board a 38-48 ft cruising yachts in groups of 5.
 The trip provides the opportunity to learn to sail while encouraging team work and fun.